havenwood/word-tally/README.md

 # Using regex patterns to exclude words
 word-tally --exclude="^a.*,^the$" book.txt      # Exclude words starting with 'a' and the exact word 'the'

+# Using regex patterns to include only specific words
+word-tally --include="^[hw].*" book.txt         # Include only words starting with 'h' or 'w'

+# Combining include and exclude patterns
+word-tally --include="^[hw].*" --exclude="^who$" book.txt  # Words starting with 'h' or 'w', except for 'who'
 ```

 CSV output: